harrilewis/wasm_from_scratch/README.md

 ## To Run

+1. Install the `wasm-tools workload`, which brings in the related MSBuild targets.

+`dotnet workload install wasm-tools`

-1. Run the following from command line: dotnet publish --configuration Release
+2. Run the following from command line:

+`dotnet publish --configuration Release`

-2. Navigate to the generated bin\Release\net7.0\browser-wasm\AppBundle
+3. Navigate to the generated bin\Release\net7.0\browser-wasm\AppBundle

-3. Open index.html (using server.
+4. Open index.html (using server.
 Live Server VSCode plugin is easiest option here)

-4. You should see messages in the Chrome console
+5. You should see messages in the Chrome console

 ## Linking to other web projects as a wrapper for a library